 Others who have achieved high levels of proficiency in their chosen field know that creating routines around how they practice ensures that anyone who puts in the time and effort to improve, will improve.

-There is always going to be something new to learn, yet making the time or knowing where to start is a barrier for many business owners.
+There is always going to be something new to learn, and making the time or knowing where to start is a barrier for many business owners.

 - It begins by setting the INTENTION of actually wanting to improve oneself to become a stronger leader of the business.

 - It requires one to be OPEN about exploring all parts of the business objectively, and understanding there's often not a quick and easy solution.

 - It challenges one to identify the GENIUS within the owner and focus those efforts within that range of genius, instead of trying to do everything.

 - It helps one realize they can't do it all themselves and to find OTHERS with different skill sets that complement your genius, not duplicate it.

 BEING THE OWNER VS. DOING THE WORK